 This mathematical measurand is the easiest way of testing the sustainability of our lifestyle and should encourage us to change our minds and everyday habits for the long term.

-The Federal Ministry offers the second version of its online Ecological Footprint Calculator for Austria which can be used by anyone who wishes to find out about the amount of ecological resources his/her lifestyle requires.
+The Federal Ministry in cooperation with footprint-consult e.U. offers the third version of its online → Ecological Footprint Calculator (only in German) for Austria which can be used by anyone who wishes to find out about the amount of ecological resources his/her lifestyle requires.

 The basis of the calculation is the footprint of an average Austrian.
 Results are therefore valid for persons living in Austria.
 A person’s individual resource consumption is determined by thier answers to various questions on housing, mobility, food and consumption.
 As a result the Ecological Footprint as well as the CO2-Footprint can be displayed.